mongoose-os-libs/sensor-utils/README.md

-# A Formula Library for Mongoose OS apps
+# A Library of Sensor Utilities for Mongoose OS apps

 ## Overview